 Stage 4: Extend to deploy advanced AI algorithms

 By the time you reach stage 4 you will possess a mature and robust set of data science and data governance processes, coupled with advanced technologies that allow you to deploy more sophisticated algorithms that can work with sensitive data safely.
 This enables you to deliver truly individualized experiences, totally personalized to each and every consumer that interacts with your brand.

 Successful AI-driven personalization delivers enormous benefits to brands, enabling them to differentiate and grow their business.
 However, it requires careful planning, the right skills, partners and technology in order to minimize risks and maximize results.
-Find out more on how to achieve this in Kameleoon and Attraqt’s webinar on January 26, featuring James McCormick, Principal Analyst at Forrester.
-Click here to register.
+Find out more on how to achieve this in Kameleoon and Attraqt’s webinar, featuring James McCormick, Principal Analyst at Forrester.
+Watch it here.